 This is according to Kim Ellis, a contact centre training specialist from GO GINGER learning solutions, who says: “Coaching shouldn’t involve just telling someone what they need to do and where they need to improve, it should be about working collaboratively to enhance the advisor’s performance.”

-For many years, coaching has been used as a way to tell people what is wrong, but if we want advisors to be enthusiastic about learning, training needs to be a positive and, as Kim says, a collaborative experience.
+For many years, call centre coaching has been used as a way to tell people what is wrong, but if we want advisors to be enthusiastic about learning, training needs to be a positive and, as Kim says, a collaborative experience.

 With this in mind, here are three common coaching models to help build a more positive outlook around your contact centre one-to-one coaching.